 Guided learning hours give an indication of the amount of contact time you need to have with your learners to deliver a course.
-Our syllabuses are designed around 130 hours for Cambridge O Level courses.
+Our syllabuses are designed around 130-hour courses.
 The number of hours may vary depending on local practice and your learners' previous experience of the subject.
 The table below give some guidance about how many hours we recommend you spend on each topic area.
-All candidates take two components.
-All candidates must take Component 2.
-In the June examination series, all candidates must take Component 2 and choose either Component 1 or Component 3.